A Riemann-Hilbert approach to Fredholm determinants of Hankel composition operators: scalar-valued kernels

 with $\{q_0,q_0^{\ast},p_0=p_0^{\ast}\}$ as in \eqref{n8} and \eqref{n9}. \end{theo} The proof of Theorem \ref{theo1} is constructive and inspired by the non-rigorous workings in \cite[Section $5$]{K}, see Section \ref{sec4}. \begin{rem} We now compare \eqref{s8} to the jump condition in the RHP for an integrable operator, cf. \cite[$(5.19)$]{IIKS}: if either $z\mapsto r_1(z)$ in \eqref{s9} admits analytic continuation to $H_+:=\{z\in\mathbb{C}:\ 0<\Im z<\epsilon\}$ such that $|r_1(z)|\rightarrow 0$ as $|z|\rightarrow\infty$ in $H_+$, or if $z\mapsto r_2(z)$ admits analytic continuation to $H_-:=\{z\in\mathbb{C}:\ 0<-\Im z<\epsilon\}$ such that $|r_2(z)|\rightarrow 0$ as $|z|\rightarrow\infty$ in $H_-$, then the factorization

 readily shows that RHP \ref{master2} can be transformed to a RHP for an integrable operator by moving one of the matrix factors off the axis.
 However, without placing explicit decay assumptions on $\phi$ and $\psi$, we cannot guarantee that their $L^1$-Fourier transforms \eqref{s9} admit analytic extensions in the first place.
-Thus, in general, there is no obvious relation between RHP \ref{master2} and the RHP for an integrable operator. \end{rem} Combining Lemma \ref{lem1} and Theorem \ref{theo1} we arrive at the following Zakharov-Shabat Riemann-Hilbert characterization of the Fredholm determinant \eqref{i:12}. \begin{cor} Under the assumptions of Lemma \ref{lem1} and Theorem \ref{theo1}, with \eqref{i:14} valid for all $t\in J$ and $I-K_t$ invertible on $L^2(\mathbb{R}_+)$ for the same $t$,
+Still, a suitable approximation of $r_j$ and/or $\phi,\psi$, with passage to a limit after completing the corresponding Riemann-Hilbert analysis, might circumvent the extension problem.
+However, even then, there does not seem to exist an obvious relation between RHP \ref{master2} and the RHP for an integrable operator. \end{rem} Combining Lemma \ref{lem1} and Theorem \ref{theo1} we arrive at the following Zakharov-Shabat Riemann-Hilbert characterization of the Fredholm determinant \eqref{i:12}. \begin{cor} Under the assumptions of Lemma \ref{lem1} and Theorem \ref{theo1}, with \eqref{i:14} valid for all $t\in J$ and $I-K_t$ invertible on $L^2(\mathbb{R}_+)$ for the same $t$,